Assessing the Utility of Volumetric Motion Fields for Radar-based Precipitation Nowcasting with Physics-informed Deep Learning: Evaluation

 \subsection{Nowcasting Performance of 2D vs.\ 3D Extrapolation}

-To assess the added value of volumetric motion field estimation, we train an architecturally identical baseline -- 3D Motion Field U-Net -- to produce a 2D motion field and compare it's nowcasting performance against the proposed model that produces a volumetric motion field.
-The two models are virtually identical in structure and training procedure, differing only in the form of the input data: either radar observations pooled into a single CMAX image or represented by eight stacked altitude-wise slices spanning the radar volume.
-This design ensures that any observed performance differences can be attributed solely to the use of volumetric information rather than architectural or optimization-related factors.
-Both models are trained and validated using data up to January~1,~2022 (approximately 3.5~years), with all subsequent observations reserved exclusively for nowcasting performance evaluation (approximately 8~months).
+To assess the benefit of volumetric motion estimation, we compare the proposed model against a baseline with identical architecture trained on 2D CMAX inputs.
+The only difference lies in the input: a single pooled image versus eight altitude-resolved slices.
+This ensures that any performance differences arise solely from the use of volumetric motion.

-Nowcasting performance is evaluated by simply advecting the final input observation forward in time using the estimated motion field under the Lagrangian persistence assumption -- with no increase or decrease in precipitation intensity over time.
-To ensure a fair and controlled comparison, the forecasts produced by the volumetric model are subsequently collapsed into two-dimensional CMAX representations prior to evaluation.
-This allows us to directly determine whether altitude-resolved advection provides a measurable advantage over the standard two-dimensional baseline.
+Both models are trained on data up to January~1st,~2022, with the remaining period reserved for evaluation.
+Simple nowcasts are generated by advecting the last observed field using the estimated motion under the Lagrangian persistence assumption.
+Outputs of the volumetric model are collapsed to CMAX to enable direct comparison.

-Predictive performance is quantified using a combination of continuous and categorical verification metrics.
-Mean Error (ME) is used to assess systematic bias, while Mean Absolute Error (MAE) and Mean Squared Error (MSE) quantify overall forecast accuracy.
-We also compute precision, recall, and the Equitable Threat Score (ETS) over binarized precipitation maps at precipitation intensity thresholds of 1, 5, and 10~\si{\mm\per\hour}, corresponding to light, moderate, and heavy precipitation regimes.
-All metrics are computed independently for each forecast lead time across the 80-minute nowcasting horizon.
+Performance is evaluated using continuous and categorical metrics.
+Mean Error (ME) captures bias, while Mean Absolute Error (MAE) and Mean Squared Error (MSE) measure overall accuracy.
+Additionally, Precision, Recall, and Equitable Threat Score (ETS) are computed for thresholds of 1, 5, and 10~\si{\mm\per\hour} across the 80-minute forecast horizon.